Aaron-Bopp/TIM/40_Evergreens/Greater cooperation and communication has lead to the success of humans as a species.md

 aliases:
   - null
 tags: created/evergreen/2022/03/04, review, node/evergreen/claim
-sr-due: 2022-03-21
+sr-due: 2022-03-26
-sr-interval: 10
+sr-interval: 5
-sr-ease: 230
+sr-ease: 210
 ---

 #### [[Greater cooperation and communication has lead to the success of humans as a species]] `$=customJS.dv_funcs.evergreenHeader(dv, this)`

-> Ever since the [[Cognitive Revolution]] [[Homo sapiens]] has been able to revise its [[behavior]] rapidly in accordance with changing needs.
+> Ever since the [[Cognitive Revolution]], [[Homo sapiens]] has been able to revise its [[behavior]] rapidly in accordance with changing needs.
 This opened a fast lane of [[cultural evolution]], bypassing the traffic jams of genetic [[evolution]].
 Speeding down this fast lane, [[Homo sapiens]] soon far outstripped all other human and animal species in its ability to cooperate.
 >
 > <cite>[[books_Sapiens|Sapiens by Yuval Noah Harari]]</cite>

 [[Cultural evolution is not confined to the slow process of genetic evolution]], partially because cooperation and communication are the cornerstones of [[group selection]] and [[reciprocal altruism]].